What is a true mind-body connection?

 “The body is our general medium for having a world.”— Maurice Merleau-Ponty, Phenomenology of Perception

 This valuable knowledge strengthens our trust in our ability to accurately interpret our bodies’ feedback and know how to respond appropriately.
-In fact, knowledge from the body is thought to be a form of intuition, a concept that is not only supported by neuroscience, but is also philosophically sound.
+In fact, knowledge from the body is thought to be a form of intuition, a concept not only supported by neuroscience, but philosophically sound.
 Alas, the analytical mind just isn’t equipped to make decisions at the embodied level.
 Thus, all aspects of experience are interconnected and should be addressed integrally in order to achieve heightened levels of well-being, mental and physical health, and flourishing.

 How do we strengthen the mind-body connection?

 The tools available to a practitioner of mind-body therapeutics are grounded in polyvagal theory, psychology, and cognitive neuroscience and include parts work (Internal Family Systems, Inner Relationship Focusing), somatic and relational dialogue, movement, and contemplative practices.
 This work arises from present-moment, direct experience at the embodied level.
 A session with me may include one or more of these modalities when looking at a specific issue related to eating behaviors and attitudes.